Research & Clinical Trials

 - Bring a tape recorder to record the discussion to replay later.

 Bio: Dr. Etzkorn has been involved in clinical research since 1994.
 He joined Borland-Groover Clinic in 1996.
 His wide-array of research experience includes studies in Hepatitis, Crohn’s Disease, Ulcerative Colitis, Gastroesophageal Reflux, Erosive Esophagitis, Irritable Bowel Syndrome, Iron Deficiency Anemia, Sedation, Diverticulitis, and Duodenal Ulcers.
 He currently provides medical oversight to the clinical research department and is one of our primary Principal Investigators.
 He is certified in BLS, ACLS, and CITI trained in GCP & ICH.
 His professional affiliations include the Association of Clinical Research Professional as a Certified Physician Investigator.

 Dr. Etzkorn attended medical school at the University of Missouri.
 He completed his Fellowship in Gastroenterology at University of Texas Health Science Center and his Fellowship in Therapeutic Endoscopy at University of Illinois Hospital.

-Study Coordinator: Nancy Chaffin, C.C.R.C.
+Regulatory and Systems Manager: Nancy Chaffin, C.C.R.C.